mmlumba/guestbook/README.md

 2. create .env file with MONGO_CONNECT_URL from .env.example in server directory
 3. npm start
 ```

+Check out the _presentation_ branch if you'd like to see further commented code and details on how `useQuery` and `useMutation` hooks work!

 ### Learn GraphQL/Apollo
 Want to know how you can make an app like this?
 Take a look at the resources below: